Rafael-Aldana/reading-notes/301-Notes/Class3-Passing-Functions-as-Props.md

 # Intro to React and Components

-This reading topic is important because
+This reading topic is important because we will be exploring different types of operators and method types in 301.

 ## React Docs- lists and keys